 I debated posting about this, really.
 But since it's gaining traction and spreading like a bad itch, you may as well know.
 Grab some globs of salt: we're talking about the rumored Mega Man movie.

 So here's the deal.
-The Tracking Board "exclusively" revealed that 20th Century Fox and Chernin Entertainment are teaming up to develop a Mega Man movie for theaters.
-Chernin is best known for their sci-fi portfolio; recent films like Dawn of the Planet of the Apes and Oblivion.
+The Tracking Board exclusively revealed that 20th Century Fox and Chernin Entertainment are teaming up to develop a Mega Man movie for theaters.
+Chernin is best known for their sci-fi portfolio – Dawn of the Planet of the Apes and Oblivion, to name a couple.
 Peter Chernin, the namesake of the company, is said to be the producer with David Ready, Michael Finfer, Mike Ireland and Ryan Horrigan acting as overseers/supervisors.

 Hollywood Mega Man rumors are nothing new.
 In all honesty this one isn't any different from the rest.
 Here's why you should be skeptical:

 - Capcom's theatrical adaptations have historically been announced by the company directly via PR.
 Even projects that have yet to be realized, Devil May Cry and Lost Planet specifically, came from the horse's mouth.
 The Tracking Board relentlessly presents this news as a confirmation, not rumor.

 - The legitimacy of a Mega Man movie is immediately thrown into question when it's not announced through an A-tier source.
 When Capcom does send out PR for these sort of things, they typically give it to viable news outlets.
 Variety, The Hollywood Reporter and Empire, to name a few.
 The Tracking Board is not exactly a well-known place.
 What's more, at the time of this writing, none of those guys have picked up this story.